 You can make this as one of our easy campfire recipes if you have a campfire grill grate.

 Step 5.
-Grill over medium heat
+Grill over medium heat.

 You will be grilling the skewers over a medium heat.

-Start the chicken first because it takes a little longer to cook than the veggies.
+Thread the chicken on separate skewers than the veggies, then, start the chicken first because it takes a little longer to cook than the veggies.

 Cook until the chicken is cooked through, about 15-20 minutes … and the veggies are tender, about 10 minutes.